akshayabali/pico-lora/README.md

 # LoRa-RP2040
-LoRa communication Library for Raspberry Pi RP2040 Microcontroller.
+LoRa communication library for Raspberry Pi RP2040 Microcontroller.

 This library is written for RP2040 C++ SDK.